randyrollofson/cRUST/README.md

 # cRUST

-cRUST is a work in progress vst software synthesizer written in Rust using the vst crate.
+cRUST vst software synthesizer plugin written in Rust using the vst crate.
-It uses a single oscillator and is switchable between sine, saw, square, and triangle waveforms.
+It has 2 oscillators, each of which are switchable between sine, saw, square, and triangle waveforms. cRUST also has a noise generator as well as an ADSR envelope filter. cRUST is a work in progress.

 ## How To Use
 1. Clone or download the repository